5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

   - Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.
   - Set boot-arg `applbkl=0` for increased maximum brightness as defined in `SSDT-PNLF.aml`

-#### About used boot arguments
+#### Used boot arguments
-- `brcmfx-country=#a`: Contry Code for Wifi (`#a` = generic).
-For details check the documentaion for AirportBrcmFixup.
+- `brcmfx-country=#a`: Wifi Country Code (`#a` = generic).
+For details check the documentaion for [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup).
-- `gfxrst=1`: to prefer drawing Apple logo at 2nd boot stage instead of framebuffer copying &rarr; Smoother the transition from the progress bar to desktop when an external monitor is attached.
+- `gfxrst=1`: Draws Apple logo at 2nd boot stage instead of framebuffer copying &rarr; Smoothens transition from the progress bar to the Login Screen/Desktop when an external monitor is attached.
 - `#revpatch=diskread,memtab`: For `RestrictEvents.kext`. `diskread` disables "Uninitialized Disk" warning in macOS 10.14 and older. `memtab` adds `Memory` tab to "About this Mac" section.
-Enable `RestrictEvents.kext` and Remove the leading `#` from the boot-arg to make it work.
+Enable `RestrictEvents.kext` and Remove the `#` from the boot-arg to enable it.
-- `#-no_compat_check`: For installing/booting macOS Big Sur and newer without having to change the SMBIOS.
-Remove leading `#` to enable the boot-arg.
-Note that installing system updates via the software update will not be possible when using this.

 ### EFI How To
 - Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section on the right and unpack it